Operation Martyr Muath

-Operation Martyr Muath (عملية الشهيد معاذ) was a 3-day series of airstrikes by the Royal Jordanian Air Force on Islamic State targets in response to the execution of the pilot Muath Al-Kasasbeh by burning.
+Operation Martyr Muath (عملية الشهيد معاذ) was a 3-day series of airstrikes by the Royal Jordanian Air Force on Islamic State targets in response to the execution of the pilot Muath Al-Kasasbeh by burning him alive.

 Capture of Muath

-Pilot Muath Al-Kasasbeh of the Royal Jordanian Air Force was captured on 24 December 2014 after his F-16 jet crashed over ISIS-held territory during a mission.
+Pilot Muath al-Kasasbeh of the Royal Jordanian Air Force was captured on 24 December 2014 after his F-16 jet crashed over ISIS-held territory during a mission.
 The Jordanian government spent the next three months negotiating the pilot's release in exchange for some ISIS and Al-Qaeda prisoners from Jordanian prisons.
 On 2 February 2015, a 22-minute video was released by ISIS showed the pilot being interrogated and then burned alive in a cage.
-However, it is believed that the pilot was executed on 3 January and that ISIS was thus negotiating under false pretences for an entire month.
+However, it is believed that the pilot was executed on 3 January and that ISIS was thus negotiating under false pretence for an entire month.

 Casualties

-Jordan's three-day aerial bombardment of ISIS-held territory in Syria targeted ISIS training camps, ammunition depots and oil extraction facilities, which inflicted 55 casualties among ISIS fighters, including a high-ranking official known as the "Prince of Nineveh".
+Jordan's three-day aerial bombardment of ISIS-held territory in Syria targeted ISIS training camps, ammunition depots and oil extraction facilities, which inflicted 56 casualties among ISIS fighters, including a high-ranking official known as the "Prince of Nineveh".

 Jordanian state TV released footage showing fighter jets leaving Muwaffaq Salti Air Base in Azraq, with the video entitled, "this is the beginning and you will get to know the Jordanians".